syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/Grid-Layout.md

 # Grid Layout

-I> This feature is applicable only for OLAP datasource.
+I> This feature is applicable only for OLAP datasource at Server Mode.

 ## Normal Layout